Laplacian matrix: Laplacian matrix normalization

 A vertex with a large degree, also called a heavy node, results in a large diagonal entry in the Laplacian matrix dominating the matrix properties.
 Normalization is aimed to make the influence of such vertices more equal to that of other vertices, by dividing the entries of the Laplacian matrix by the vertex degrees.
 To avoid division by zero, isolated vertices with zero degrees are excluded from the process of the normalization.

 Symmetrically normalized Laplacian

 The symmetrically normalized Laplacian matrix is defined as:

-where $D^+$ is the Moore–Penrose inverse.
+where $D^+$ is the Moore–Penrose inverse of the degree matrix.